 Symptoms can be a bit different for each child.
 They can include:

 - A pupil that looks white when a flashlight is shined into it

 - Eyes that aren’t in the right position (misaligned)

-- Rhythmic eye movements that can't be controlled (called nystagmus).
+- Rhythmic eye movements that can't be controlled (nystagmus).
 The eyes may go back and forth, up and down, around, or mixed.

 - Cloudy or blurry vision

 - Lights that look too bright or have a glare